-Note that in the case where the project has a history of having several home folders, audio files that are in a folder which was once a Home Folder, but is not one at present will not be copied.
-Once a Home Folder, always a Home Folder !
+Note that in the case where the project has a history of having several home folders, audio files that are in a folder which was once a home folder, but is not one at present will not be copied.
+However, if that location is no longer a Record Destination, you will be asked if you want to copy these "recently-orphaned" files to the current Home Folder.